yosr-maker/swift/docs/ReferenceGuides/UnderscoredAttributes.md

 name, meaning they are still included in a symbol graph with a "minimum access level" of `internal` or lower.

+This attribute can also be attached to `@_exported import` statements to prevent symbols imported with this statement from appearing in symbol graphs.

 ## `@_nonEphemeral`

 Marks a function parameter that cannot accept a temporary pointer produced from